Rice production in Vietnam: 2010 drought

 During 2008, the Vietnam Food Association, had set a target of record production of 36.5 million tonnes of rice.
 According to the United Nations Development Programme in Vietnam and Ministry of Agriculture and Rural Development (Vietnam), the industry was under serious threat in 2010 due to a heat wave of above 35 °C for at least three consecutive months.
 This weather phenomenon is attributed to the El Niño effect.
 The Yunnan region in China which forms the upper region of the river basin has also experienced drought conditions and the reservoirs do not have storages to release even though they are used for non consumptive use of generating hydropower.
 River levels were critically low, putting at least 100,000 hectares of land at risk, with as much as 500,000 to 800,000 hectares of rice-producing areas potentially endangered if the drought persisted.

 In 2010, Vietnam's rice exports in January and February fell 24.9% to an estimated 781,000 tonnes and revenues also dropped 6.8% to $437 million.
-Rice exports in the first quarter were forecast to fall by between 33–41% to 1.15–1.2 million tonnes.
+Rice exports in the first quarter were forecast to fall by between 33 and 41% to 1.15–1.2 million tonnes.
 The situation was grim and as Mekong Region Commission, a regional inter-government agency, stated, "that countries of the region are not as familiar with drought management as with flood preparedness".